Meet the Event Garde Team

 Any new takeaways I learn about social media I like to implement right away.
 I then evaluate on an ongoing basis whether or not the change has impacted engagement.

 I enjoy reading – usually human interest or suspense.
-I also enjoy relaxing and watching TV.
-Walking Dead, anyone?
+I also enjoy relaxing and spending time with family and friends.

 Ben is a graduate of Illinois State University and holds a master’s degree in communication.
 During his graduate work, Ben completed Illinois State’s instructor training program and conducted original research on athletes in crisis, family businesses and small group communication.
 In addition to his work with Event Garde, Ben is an instructor for the University of Wisconsin where he teaches courses to traditional and adult degree learners in communication, management and information technology.
 Ben is also a staff member for the Health Information, Management and Technology joint venture program between the University of Wisconsin System and Bellin College of nursing where he helps prepare the next generation of healthcare leaders.
 Ben enjoys producing educational and small business promotional videos and can often be found looking through the viewfinder of a video camera or cutting together the latest shots in the editing bay.
 Ben and his wife, Annie, are avid travelers.
 After visiting all seven continents, they are on to their next goal of kayaking in all of the world’s oceans.